Electron-hole coherence in core-shell nanowires with partial proximity induced superconductivity: MODEL AND METHODS

 and for $\eta \neq \eta'$,

-Partial proximitization is implemented in the superconducting gap parameter, $\Delta_s(r,\phi,z)$, by step functions of position.
 The chemical potential, $\mu$, is set to correspond to an n-doped semiconductor such that electrons are the main carriers of the system.
-The numerical simulations were performed for single shell nanowires with cross section diameter of 100 nm and shell thickness of $d=10$ nm, the length was set to 10 $\mu$m in sections \ref{rad} and \ref{ang} along with a shorter wire of 1 $\mu$m and infinite one explored in sections \ref{long} and \ref{rad}, respectively.
+In accordance with the original works of Andreev \cite{Andreev} and BTK \cite{BTK}, the induced gap is a fixed parameter and spin-orbit coupling is not considered.
+Partial proximitization is implemented in the superconducting gap parameter, $\Delta_s(r,\phi,z)$, by step functions of position in the radial, angular and longitudinal direction of the shell, so that ideal junctions with no interface barriers \cite{Reeg_2016} are formed in each case.
+No further boundary condition is imposed at the interface apart from the step-function of $\Delta_s$, which is known as a rigid boundary condition \cite{Beenakker_2005}.
+Model parameters are set to correspond to an InSb shell with $\gamma=\frac{1}{2} g^* m_e =0.393$, and $\Delta= 0.50 \text{ meV}$.
+The numerical simulations were performed for single shell nanowires with cross-section diameter of 100 nm and shell thickness $d=10$ nm, the length was set to 10 $\mu$m in sections \ref{rad} and \ref{ang} along with a shorter wire of 1 $\mu$m and infinite one explored in sections \ref{long} and \ref{rad}, respectively.